-- 6.2.1 All employees that are directly involved in the servicing or maintenance of guest rooms shall-must be trained to recognize obvious health hazards in the guest room as outlined in Section 2.
-Any employee encountering such a health hazard shall-must immediately report it to his or hertheir supervisor or the responsible person. - 6.2.2 All employees designated to be directly involved in responding to biohazard events must be trained in biohazard issues and handling in accordance with Occupational Safety and Health Administration (OSHA) standards.
-Guidance regarding precautions that may be used by employees in public accommodation facilities is found in Appendix M. - 6.2.3 All employees must maintain good personal hygiene practices as appropriate for their work assignment. - 6.3 Handwashing
+- 6.2.1 All employees that are directly involved in the servicing or maintenance of guest rooms shall be trained to recognize obvious health hazards in the guest room as outlined in Section 2.
+Any employee encountering such a health hazard shall immediately report it to his or her supervisor or the responsible person. - 6.2.2 All employees designated to be directly involved in responding to biohazard events must be trained in biohazard issues and handling in accordance with OSHA standards.
+Guidance regarding precautions that may be used by employees in public accommodation facilities is found in Appendix M. - 6.2.3 All employees must maintain good personal hygiene practices as appropriate for their work assignment.

+6.3 Handwashing

-Each employee working in a public accommodation who comes in contact with amenities, tableware, linen or who cleans toilets, bathrooms, or restrooms while servicing guest rooms or public restroom facilities shall thoroughly must wash their his hands with soap and warm water, change soiled gloves, and/or apply a hand sanitizer approved by the Health Authority (Apply hand sanitizer only after proper handwashing has been performed):
+Each employee working in a public accommodation who comes in contact with amenities, tableware, linen or who cleans toilets, bathrooms, or restrooms while servicing guest rooms or public restroom facilities shall thoroughly wash his hands with soap and warm water, change soiled gloves, and/or apply a hand sanitizer approved by the Health Authority (Apply hand sanitizer only after proper handwashing has been performed):

-- 6.3.1 Before starting work each day; - 6.3.2 After personal restroom use; - 6.3.3 In laundry rooms between handling dirty and clean linen; and - 6.3.43 As often as may be required to remove soil and contamination.
+- 6.3.1 Before starting work each day,

+- 6.3.2 After personal restroom use,

+- 6.3.3 As often as may be required to remove soil and contamination.